Lucsantosg/CloudLogAnalysis/containers/containers_kube_other_logs.md

 2. From the menu bar, click **Manage > Account > Users**.
 The *Users* window displays a list of users with their email addresses for the currently selected account.

-3. Select the userID, and verify that the user ID has a policy with *viewer* permissions for the {{site.data.keyword.containershort}}.
+3. Select the userID, and verify that the user ID has both policies.